hirememorey/resilience-basketball/extended_resilience_framework.md

 ## Current State: Where We Are Now

 ### Project Overview
 This project analyzes NBA player performance to identify factors that predict playoff resilience—the ability to maintain or exceed regular-season production in the postseason.
-We have a complete data pipeline with comprehensive player statistics, shot location data, play-by-play data, and both regular-season and playoff metrics for the 2024-25 NBA season.
+We have a complete data pipeline with comprehensive player statistics, shot location data, game logs, and both regular-season and playoff metrics across 10 seasons (2015-16 through 2024-25).

 ### Existing Framework (Implemented)
 We have a **Four-Pathway Resilience Framework** that measures multiple dimensions of playoff adaptability: